Last updated on April 1, 2023 by Wandering our World

-No matter where you go in Italy, there is no bad destination choice, but it’s normal to ask – north Italy or south Italy?
+No matter where you go in Italy, there is no bad destination choice.
+But it’s normal to ask where should you spend your time – north Italy or south Italy?

 However not to diminish each region’s own unique cultures, food, and history, if you want to choose between north Italy vs south Italy, it’s best to look at what kind of holiday you’re looking for.